nion-software/nionswift/docs/user_interface.rst

 By default, the Data panel is set to show all data items in a project, but the data panel can show any other collection by choosing a different collection in the Collections panel.

-You can also search for data items in the selected collection by using the filter text box at the bottom of the Data panel.
-If a data item is not in the selected collection, it will not appear in the filtered results.
-The filter search bar looks for keywords in the titles and captions of data items.
+To search for data items in the selected collection, use the filter text box at the bottom of the Data panel.
+If a data item is not in the selected collection, it will not appear in filtered results.
+The filter matches keywords in item titles and captions.

 Newly created data items will appear in the data panel.
 Make sure the collection is set to "All."
 A new data item may not be applicable to the currently selected collection.

-To delete a data item, select it in the data panel and press the delete key.
-To select multiple data items, hold down the control key (command key for macOS) and select all the data items you want to delete in the data panel.
+To delete a data item, select it in the data panel and press :kbd:`Delete`.

+To select multiple data items, hold :kbd:`Control` (or :kbd:`Command` on macOS) while selecting items.

 .. _Histogram Panel: